Is the test shoot required?

 Payment.

-I would like $100 to secure your spot and the $125 balance on the shooting date.
+I would like $100 to secure your spot and the balance by the first shooting date.
 Check, cash or Venmo.

 Scheduling.